rails/rails/guides/source/association_basics.md

 Depending on the use case, you might also need to create a unique index and/or a foreign key constraint on the supplier column for the accounts table.
-The unique index ensures that each supplier is associated with only one account and allows you to query in a performant manner, while the foreign key constraint ensures that the `supplier_id` in the `accounts` table refers to a valid `supplier` in the `suppliers` table.
+The unique index ensures that each supplier is associated with only one account and allows you to query in an efficient manner, while the foreign key constraint ensures that the `supplier_id` in the `accounts` table refers to a valid `supplier` in the `suppliers` table.
 This enforces the association at the database level.